dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 ##Step 3: Walk through the static file server's code {#step-three}

 You can build full HTTP servers with Dart.
-The HTTP libraries and packages support both serving static files and handling dynamic requests.
+The HTTP libraries and packages support serving both static files and dynamic responses.
 For this code lab, we focus on serving static files.

 You need to provide a static file server for this project because Heroku requires one for deployment.
 Also, it's fun to serve your Dart client app with a server built with Dart!
 The code you downloaded for this project contains a static file server.
 This step walks through the code for the static file server, which uses some interesting Dart APIs and two helpful pub packages.

 Links to the relevant API docs are provided in [Resources](#resources).